-Sarah founded the Greenhouse when she moved to the US in 2007 after a long career as a UK children’s publisher, working with many internationally celebrated authors.
-She now divides her time between London and New York.
+Sarah founded Greenhouse when she moved to Northern Virginia in 2007 after a long career as a UK children’s publisher, working with many internationally celebrated authors.
+After a decade in the States, she is now back in the UK, but makes regular visits to New York.

 As Publishing Director at Macmillan Children’s Books UK (until 2007) Sarah was part of the team that published market-leading authors such as Judy Blume, Philip Pullman, Sharon Creech, Gary Paulsen and Julia Donaldson, and for many years she edited authors as varied as Meg Cabot and Geri Halliwell of the Spice Girls.

 Sarah has been an editor most of her life but also has considerable experience in management, contract negotiation, marketing and rights.
 Many years spent living in both the US and UK have given her an unusually transatlantic view of the children’s books industry, from both sides of the desk.
 A member of AALA, Sarah has crossed America and Europe talking about children’s books and writing craft, and she loves to inspire and encourage new authors and share all she has learned about the industry.
 She says, ‘Everything you need to know about Greenhouse is in its name.’